 Of though it is necessary to hold the coupler and hose in one hand, and pull back on the sleeve (the knurled part) of the coupler with the fingers of that same hand.

-When the connector is inserted/seated all the way, you release the knurled ring on the coupler (not the coupler itself, just the ring) which is spring loaded, and it snaps forward.
-You then, carefully, ease off on holding the connector just bit, until you are sure that it has been captured by the coupler.
+When the connector is inserted/seated all the way, you release the knurled ring on the coupler (not the coupler itself, just the ring) which is spring-loaded, and it snaps forward.
+You then, carefully, ease off on holding the connector just a bit, until you are sure that it has been captured by the coupler.

 Don’t let go of either component completely until you are sure they are mated.
 Sometimes they pop apart, with a lot of hissing.
 Been there and done that!